slcnyrnc/2023-NYC-Airbnb-Analysis/README.md

 ## VISUALISATIONS

-The business case with extra visualizations for this project can be found in Tableau Public: <LINK>
+The business case with extra visualizations for this project can be found in [Tableau Public](https://public.tableau.com/views/NYCAirbnb_17172564892450/Story1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).